 Federal Tax Credit & State Incentives

 Since January 1, 2020, Tesla vehicles no longer qualify for the Federal EV tax credit.
-However pending Federal legislation could change that, and there may be applicable state incentives of up to $5,000.
+However pending Federal legislation could change that, and there may be applicable state incentives of up to $2,500.
 You may see Tesla’s list of state incentives here.
 Please consult your tax professional.

 Cash In: The Grand Prize Winner has the option to add his/her own money to the Prize, so that he/she can take delivery of a more expensively-configured vehicle than the Prize itself would otherwise permit (this can happen in the event of Tesla introducing new options, model variants or pricing after the Raffle starts, or the winner facing state/local taxes and fees that are higher than in Massachusetts).
 Climate XChange shall not be responsible for paying any amount over $150,190 for the vehicle itself, plus up to $10,653 in state/local sales taxes and registration fees.

 Thursday, September 15, 2022: Ticket Sales Begin